Our Story

 Old world charm

-Upstairs, custom corduroy bed heads, bespoke ruffled curtains, hand painted barn lights and gingham cushions all add to the country aesthetic.
+Upstairs, custom corduroy bed heads, bespoke ruffled curtains, floral prints and hand finished barn lights all add to the country aesthetic.
 Every room is embellished with antique furnishings, referencing the history of the century old building.
 Each of the ten Queen bedrooms are slightly different, giving the cosy rooms a boutique hotel feel.

 Hopefully a feeling of country nostalgia will provide all guests with a comfortable, eclectic space to eat, play and connect in the hinterland.